 What takes us down one path and not the other?
 Sometimes, it’s because the other seems too hard, too unfathomable.
 Or maybe it’s too easy to take the one that we think others want us to take, rather than the one our own spirit is yearning to travel.
 Or maybe, as in Frost’s poem, they both look roughly the same and we choose blindly, unsure of the outcome.

 For awhile now, I’ve been traveling the path that leads to traditional publishing.
 Though I’ve had agents in the past for my screenplays, and have one for my acting, an agent for my novel has eluded me, even though several well-known NY agents expressed some interest.
 But in the end, my story wasn’t one they wanted to champion, even though I’ve been told it’s intriguing and written well.
 It’s just not their cup of tea.

 It’s discouraging to get rejections but I know I’m not alone as most established authors have experienced rejections in their writing journey.
 It’s the nature of the business.

-And so, I’ve decided to take the other road, and self-publish my novel in the spring of 2014 (so exciting).
+And so, I’ve decided to take the other road, and self-publish my novel in the fall of 2014 (so exciting).
 I am encouraged in this as many authors have blazed this trail ahead of me.
 At this time, I don’t expect it to be a better road.
 There are pros and cons for both.
 It’s just a different road with its own rewards.